 Staying Alive: For angels and demons, though discorporation is rather a pain because it involves going through the red tape of requesting a new body from the management.

+Aziraphale's dismissiveness of televangelism and the Rapture while possessing a televangelist who's on the air.
+"Gosh, am I on television?"
 It's made clear that this televangelist believes what he says and really does funnel most of his enormous income back into the ministry, doing "what he really thought was the Lord's work".
 One can only speculate whose cause that helps.

 A possible subtle one at Pop Culture.
 When The Four Horsepersons of the Apocalypse gather at the Diner, they are not all immediately present, only War and The Tall Fellow with the Obscured Helmet—-the latter playing a video trivia game with a bunch of bikers.
-Said game has four categores: Pop Culture, Sports, Music, and War.
+Said game has four categories: Pop Culture, Sports, Music, and War.
 Famine then shows up, prompting the trivia category 'Music' to be changed to 'Famine.'
 When Pollution arrives, 'Sports' becomes 'Pollution.'
 Death having been present the whole time makes one wonder about Pop Culture.

 Telepathy: "He wanted a real gun."
 Mind reading also seems part of the angelic/demonic power set.

 Telephone Teleport: Subverted when the demon in question had already entered Crowley's apartment the conventional way, ready to unleash the wrath of Hell on him.
 Crowley (also a demon) tricked him by darting into the phone line himself, prompting Hastur, his assailant, to follow him in a high-speed chase through a phone line.
-Crowley then turned around at the phone on the other end, raced back through the line to his own apartment, and reemerged just in time to hang up the phone, leaving Hastur trapped on an ansaphone tape.
+Crowley then turned around at the phone on the other end, raced back through the line to his own apartment, and reemerged just in time to hang up the phone, leaving Hastur trapped on his own other line's ansaphone tape.

 Terms of Endangerment: War, at the bar, calls her would-be attackers "chaps".
 In fact, she calls everybody that.
 Also, Crowley's habit of calling Aziraphale "angel" seems to have a positive correlation as to how much danger they are in.
 Aziraphale calls Crowley "dear" on a fairly regular basis.